 - Peer mediators gain self-esteem while working for community peace

-West Africa – programs include theological training, seminars, and scholarships for the Église Evangélique Mennonite du Burkina Faso (Evangelical Mennonite Church of Burkina Faso).
+West Africa – Our efforts include theological training and scholarships for the Église Evangélique Mennonite du Burkina Faso (Evangelical Mennonite Church of Burkina Faso), Ghana Mennonite Church and institutional support for the Nigeria Mennonite Church bible school for the Good News Theological Seminary in Ghana.